AG7GN/networking/tftpd-on-nexus-README.md

 1. The TFTP server will automatically start when the Pi is rebooted.

-1. __If the TFTP *CLIENT* is Linux__ and running iptables, run these commands on the client to enable TFTP connection tracking (or disable the firewall - not recommended)
+1. __If the TFTP *CLIENT* is Linux__ and running `iptables`, run these commands on the client to enable TFTP connection tracking (or disable the firewall - not recommended)

 			sudo modprobe nf_conntrack_tftp
 			sudo iptables -t raw -I OUTPUT -j CT -p udp -m udp --dport 69 --helper tftp